mouseman22/stuff/README.md

 If your school/organization has blocked bookmarks I have no way to help you :(

 Commits are open feel free to commit any of your bookmarklets/websites and make a pull request

+No more updates for a while, a bit caught up with school atm - 06/20/24